C++98 OOP: Deep Dive into Classes and Objects

 5.2 Static Member Functions

-Static member functions also belong to the class itself, rather than to any specific object.
-Therefore, static member functions have no this pointer, which also means they cannot access non-static member variables or non-static member functions—because these require this to locate a specific object instance.
+Static member functions also belong to the class itself, rather than to a specific object.
+Therefore, static member functions do not have a this pointer.
+This means they cannot access non-static member variables or non-static member functions, as these require this to locate the specific object instance.

 class UARTPort {